 I posed a challenge on Twitter not long ago.
 It was this: Name one fundamental ideal shared by all or most Americans.
 Over 200 people attempted to come up with one.
 Sadly, none of the answers were convincing.

-I've thought a lot about this over the past several days.
+I’ve thought a lot about this over the past several days.
 I had time to stew over it as I was unemployed for two weeks.
-It came surging back to the forefront of my mind when I heard John McCain's speech on Monday decrying what he calls "spurious nationalism."
-He proclaimed: "We live in a land made of ideals, not blood and soil."
+It came surging back to the forefront of my mind when I heard a John McCain speech insisting that we still live “in a land made of ideals.”

 A land made of ideals?
 What ideals?
 Tell me exactly which ideals unite and define the United States in 2017?
 I don’t want to hear about what ideals united us in 1776 or 1890 or during WW2.
 Those days are gone.
 Tell me about today.
 This moment.
 Give me one ideal — just one — that can be said to unite nearly all Americans right now.
 After all, if we are a country made of ideals, yet we share no common ideals, then we are not really a country.
 Remove the bricks from a house made of bricks and you’re left with rubble.
 Remove the essence from something and you end up with nothing.
 So, what are our bricks?
 What is our essence?